 And following on from that, which part of the creative process do you enjoy the most?

 I love to create shapes and plan the composition and space in images so I would say to build the environment where everything takes place.
 If you look at a lot of my work you can see that many times it puts focus on the room, often the surroundings are dominating the image and the character’s just passing through or standing there without really doing anything, just taking in whats around them.

 What are you working on at the moment? anything exciting coming up?

-I’m just finishing a commission as concept designer for a sci-fi short film, the details around this project is still top secret but I have a very good feeling about the whole thing.
+I’m just finishing a commission as a concept designer for a sci-fi short film, the details around this project is still top secret but I have a very good feeling about the whole thing.
 Other than that I’m doing some cover artwork and trying to develop and improve my work with animation.
-Then there wil be a little book with my work in preparation.
-It will hopefully be available in december this year.
+Then there will be a little book with my work in preparation.
+It will hopefully be available in December this year.
 (Sci-Fi-O-Rama says, more on this soon!)

 **A couple Sci-Fi-O-Rama generic question’s